elchuzade/gender_voice_recognition/README.md

 jupyter notebook
 ```

-You will see the current folder being opened in the browser, navigate to the gender_voice_recognition.ipynb file and open it
+You will see the current folder being opened in the browser, navigate to the gender_voice_recognition.ipynb file and open it.
 Click play button to execute each cell of code or comments

 ## License